This article lists 14 must-watch romantic dramas produced in Korea

 7. My ID Is Gangnam Beauty

-Starring: Im Soo-hyang, Cha Eun-woo, Jo Woo-ri, Kwak Dong-yeon
+up for her and help her discover her true beauty?
+Released: 2018 Starring: Im Soo-hyang, Cha Eun-woo, Jo Woo-ri, Kwak Dong-yeon

 Go Back Couple combines romance with time-travel to explore what it is that makes relationships work.